spatie/laravel-translatable/docs/installation-setup.md

 The required steps to make a model translatable are:

 - First, you need to add the `Spatie\Translatable\HasTranslations`-trait.
-- Next, you should create a public property `$translatable` which holds an array with all the names of attributes you wish to make translatable.
+- Next, you should declare which attributes are translatable, either through a public `$translatable` property or the `#[Translatable]` PHP attribute.
 - Finally, you should make sure that all translatable attributes are set to the `json`-datatype in your database.
 If your database doesn't support `json`-columns, use `text`.

 Here's an example of a prepared model: